tlebon/react-sockets-chat/README.md

-## Fibbage boilerplate Application using React, Express, socket.io, Node.js
+## Chat Application using React, Express, socket.io, Node.js

 ### It allows multiple users to chat in a same room in real time.

-## testing push to herokuu
+## forked from another repo, just trying to get it fixed up so its a nice base for someone to use.

 <br></br>